|Department||Construction Industries Board|

 2. Works cooperatively with city inspectors, other government entities, private interests, contractors and professional clientele, such as general contractors, sub-contractors, job superintendents, engineers and architects, to offer information and education on responsibilities, role, and services of CIB.

 3. Inspects and investigates construction sites to ensure compliance with all applicable licensing laws and adopted statewide construction codes.

 4. Meets with other state agencies and local governments to compare and coordinate activities of mutual interest and makes oral presentations and reports to CIB Board and others.

-5. Attends meetings of trade-related organizations to network with other investigators and inspectors to develop consistency in job performance.
+5. Attends meetings of trade-related organizations, when requested, to advise and network with other investigators and inspectors to develop consistency in job performance.

 6. Plans, organizes, and manages time and travel in relation to investigations, complaints, and inspections in assigned counties including ensuring full coverage of assigned territory.

-7. Enters information into computer databases/logs, prepares summaries, obtains supervisory approval of citation, presents citation to proper hearing committee and testifies at trade hearings.
+7. Enters information into computer databases/logs, prepares summaries, prepares summaries, obtains supervisory approval of citation, presents citation to proper hearing committee and testifies at trade hearings.

 8. Prepares travel reports, activity reports, and time reports for supervisory approval using computer.